rgl/my-macos-ansible-playbooks/README.md

 This is My macOS Ansible Playbooks Playground.

+Please note that although we can try to use Ansible to ad-hoc manage a device, the official way to remotely manage a device is through a 3rd-party [Mobile Device Management (MDM)](https://en.wikipedia.org/wiki/Mobile_device_management) service (some are listed in the [Alternatives section](#alternatives)).
+Also bear in mind that some management features might only be available through MDM.

 # Disclaimer

 * These playbooks might work only when you start from scratch, in a machine that only has a minimal installation.